 From experience, I can tell you that a poker game using coins can be a LOT more fun than a poker game that uses non-monetary props such as toothpicks, cigarettes, or cotton swabs.
 Although these options are viable for a one-off poker game in which no other props can be found.

 Avoid unpackaged foodstuffs, medicine, and other objects that aren’t efficient for being freely distributed around a poker table without causing other problems.
 Rather stick to “tried and true” poker chip substitutes like coins.

-If your casual poker game survives more than a few meetings, you’ll find that you’ll soon be tempted to replace substitute props with the actual thing – real poker chips!
+If your casual home game survives more than a few meetings without poker chips, you’ll find that you’ll soon be tempted to replace substitute props with the actual thing – real poker chips!